jrsinclair/mazes-presentation/presentation.md

 </div>
 ```

-Note: Perhaps we could enhance this a little bit by adding links to adjacent rooms.
-That way, you could navigate through the list using your keyboard.
+Note: This is how the HTML comes out.

 ---

 <iframe data-src="/accessible-maze-boring" style="width: 1080px; height: 667px; border: none; overflow: hidden; display: block; margin: 0 auto;"></iframe>

+Note: And if we render it, it looks like so.
+Rather dull.
+But perhaps we could enhance this a little bit by adding links to adjacent rooms.
+That way, you could navigate through the list using your keyboard.

 ---